-Sanxingdui, or Guanghan Sanxingdui, is situated at the southwest of Sichuan Basin.
-Sanxingdui is the ruins of the Bronze Age in the middle and late Shang Dynasty.
-With the history of 5000 years, Sanxingdui is hailed as the “Ninth Wonder of the World” by historians.
+Sanxingdui, or Guanghan Sanxingdui, is situated at the southwest of the Sichuan Basin.
+Sanxingdui is the ruins of a Bronze Age settlement from the middle and late Shang Dynasty (1600 – 1046 BCE).
+With a history of roughly 5,000 years, Sanxingdui is often hailed as the “Ninth Wonder of the World” by historians.

 Sanxingdui was discovered by a local peasant in 1929.
-In 1986, two sacrificial pits were discovered and thousands of ancient articles and treasures were dug out which includes bronze wares, jade wares, ivories, shells, earthen wares, gold wares, etc. Since then, over 10,000 relics which can be dated back to between 5,000 and 3,000 BC had been unearthed at Sanxingdui.
+In 1986, two sacrificial pits were discovered and thousands of ancient articles and treasures were dug out which included bronze ware, jade ware, ivories, shells, earthen ware, gold, etc. Since then, over 10,000 relics which can be dated back to between 5,000 and 3,000 BCE had been unearthed at Sanxingdui.

 Admission Fee: 80RMB Opening Time: 8:00 – 18:30